Who is who in the Saudi Pro League?

 Al-Fateh

 Al-Fateh's only title came back in 2013.
-They are currently managed by former Blackburn midfielder Georgios Donis.
+They are managed by former West Ham boss Slavan Bilic, who was appointed in June to replace former Blackburn Rovers midfielder Georgios Donis, who has taken over Al Wehda.

 Their most notable player is ex-Barcelona winger Cristian Tello, who won one cap for Spain.
 Fellow Spaniard Fran Velez and former Monaco left-back Tristan Dingome are also in their squad.